Jimmy Brown (Irish republican): Republican infighting

 Steenson was shot dead on 14 March 1987, leaving Brown the principal political leader of the IPLO/RSC.
 Brown by this point had moved to Dublin, where his affable personality won over many in the media and far-left circle, leading them to assume Brown was in control of both the IPLO and RSC.
 However, behind the scenes, Brown was increasingly losing control of the IPLO to the gunmen who filled its ranks.
-In the late 1980s, the IPLO carried out a series of high-profile assassinations of Loyalist leaders but also a number of mindless attacks on Loyalist pubs in which people were targetted at random.
+In the late 1980s, the IPLO carried out a series of high-profile assassinations of Loyalist leaders but also a number of mindless attacks on Loyalist pubs in which people were targeted at random.
 Brown handwaved any criticism of the attacks using his Marxist rhetoric.

 By 1989 the IPLO had turned to drug dealing in order to fund the purchase of more weapons.
-Brown oversaw these operations, using the same routes the IPLO had previously used to ship arms.
-When this was put to Brown, he would occasionally justify the IPLO's actions by nothing drug dealing by other Marxist paramilitary groups internationally such as FARC.
-It was also around this time that the IPLO began an "open door" policy, allowing criminals and those rejected by other paramilitary groups into their ranks without barriers.
+Brown oversaw these operations, using old INLA arms smuggling routes in Western Europe for drug trafficking, particularly MDMA and ecstasy, from locations such as the Netherlands and France to Ireland via the Europort in Rosslare.
+When this was put to Brown, he would occasionally justify the IPLO's actions by noting the drug dealing activities of other Marxist paramilitary groups internationally such as FARC.
+It was also around this time that the IPLO began an "open door" policy to increase membership, allowing criminals and those rejected by other paramilitary groups into their ranks without barriers.
+Some hardened criminals joined the IPLO to seek protection from the Provisional IRA crackdowns on their illicit activities.
 This upset many other republican groups and the IPLO's notoriety soared.
 By late 1991, the Provisional IRA began to make clear it was not happy with the IPLO and started to threaten action.
 Brown retorted back by threatening to stand in Gerry Adams' West Belfast constituency as a spoiler candidate, so that the SDLP could take the seat.
 Brown also declared that if he was attacked, he would have the IPLO assassinate leading members of Sinn Féin.
 Paradoxically, Brown also suggested, as an alternative, that all Irish Republican groups should band together as a "broad front".

 By 1991 it's alleged that IPLO drug dealing had stripped the IPLO/RSC of any remaining political credibility they had and left them solely a criminal gang.
-In August 1991 it was alleged that the IPLO collaborated with loyalists to kill former IPLO gunman Martin O'Prey in a dispute over profits.
+In August 1991 it was alleged that the IPLO collaborated with the UVF to kill senior IPLO operator Martin O'Prey in a dispute over profits.
+After the killing of O'Prey, Brown and the IPLO chief-of-staff threatened to kill "selective loyalist targets", however members instead opted for shooting up loyalist bars and businesses, such as the Diamond Jubilee Bar on the Shankill Road and the Donegall Arms on Roden Street.
 Following the robbery of a post office in Whiterock, the IPLO split into two groups, the "Army Council" and the "Belfast Brigade".
 Each side accused the other of drug dealing, collaborating with Loyalists and of working with the British as informants.